Haydn Sheet Music and Biography

 Bizarrely his parents were not musical, however, they could see their son’s musical potential and accepted an offer from a relative; Johann Matthias Frankh, to become his home trained apprentice.
 Frankh was a schoolmaster and choirmaster.

-Haydn never lived with parents after that (maybe they preferred it that way?).
+Haydn never lived with his parents after that.
+(Maybe they preferred it that way?)

-Life with Frankh wasn’t pleasant for Haydn, shortages of food and good clothing were common.
-He soon learnt to play the harpsichord and violin but it was his voice that he became recognised for.
-He later passed his audition with the director of music in St Stephen’s Cathedral in Vienna and moved there in 1740.
+Life with Frankh wasn’t pleasant for Haydn, it was common to have shortages of food and good clothing.
+He soon learned to play the harpsichord and violin but it was his voice that he became recognised for.
+Haydn later passed his audition with the director of music in St Stephen’s Cathedral in Vienna and moved there in 1740.
 He worked at the Cathedral for the next nine years as a chorister until he was no longer able to sing high choral parts.

-In 1803 due to ill health Haydn had to stop composing and he died in 1809.
+In 1803 due to ill health, Haydn had to stop composing and he died in May 1809.

-- Haydn was a bit of a practical joker (as mentioned when he cut off the pigtail of a chorister) and one of his all time musical jokes was the surprise note in his Surprise Symphony (around 42 seconds into the video)..
+- Haydn was a bit of a practical joker (eg. the pigtail incident) and one of his all-time musical jokes was the surprise note in his Surprise Symphony (around 42 seconds into the video).